GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 | key\ :sub:`n`   | *Fill* | [;\ *label*] |
 +-----------------+--------+--------------+

-The *Fill* information follows the format given in Section [sec:fill].
+The *Fill* information follows the format given in Section `Specifying area fill attributes`_.
 While not always applicable to categorical data, the background color (for *key*-values < :math:`key_1`), foreground color (for *key*-values > :math:`key_{n}`), and not-a-number (NaN)